yuranusduke/FocusedDropoutCNN/README.md

 | FocusedDropout      | <font color = 'red'>**67.76±0.09%**</font>  |   <font color = 'red'>**71.95±0.21%**</font>   |   <font color = 'red'>**72.46±0.47%**</font>   |      |      |      |

 ### Stats
 We also illustrate some of training/testing statistics for different models like `Figure 5` in origial paper, one can refer to detailed code.
 Here we only list some of the training/testing stats in both data sets.
+These figures do not look like ones in original paper because we use different training strategy, however, what's important if we can reach ideal performance, not the shape of loss functions.
+When you run above `parse_full.sh`, these stats plots are generated automatically in corresponding folders.
 #### CIFAR10 Stats
 ##### VGG19Net
 BaseLine             |  Dropout (0.3)|  SpatialDropout (0.3)|  FocusedDropout